The Loneliest Walk

 “You can’t look at this RV without feeling something,” Rotonda said.
 “That’s the same feeling dogs feel every single day in shelters.”

-As the RV moves mile by mile through Nevada’s vast, empty landscape, the images will serve as a rolling reminder of the emotional toll of long-term shelter life.
+As the RV moved mile by mile through Nevada’s vast, empty landscape, the images served as a rolling reminder of the emotional toll of long-term shelter life.

 A NATIONAL CALL TO ACTION: NEW PATREONS

-The walk is part of a larger mission: to recruit
+The walk was part of a larger mission: to recruit

 new